bwynn/gallery/readme.md

 ## Customization

-### preferences(timing, easing, loop, retina)
+### preferences(timing, easing, loop, retina, advancetimer)
 Preferences are not required for gallry.js to operate.
 If you opt out of using the preferences method on your gallery, the gallery will use default settings to handle sliding transitions and timing.

-The timing argument accepts a number in milliseconds.
+The timing argument accepts a number in milliseconds to control slide transitions.

 The easing argument accepts a string value.
 This should match style easing declarations eg. "easeInOut".